oasiseng/about-oasis-engineering/services.md

 - Foundation design for container installation
 - Shipping container ADU or office conversion guidance

-Shop pre-made plans on [our Etsy store](https://www.oasisengineering.etsy.com) or learn more at[our website](https://www.oasisengineering.com/oasis-container-homes)
+Shop pre-made plans on [our Etsy store](https://www.oasisengineering.etsy.com) or learn more at [our website](https://www.oasisengineering.com/oasis-container-homes)

 ---